The Breathing Space

 Material Palette

-The materials of The Breathing Space are chosen primarily for their health credentials — what they release (nothing harmful), what they absorb (excess moisture and pollutants), and how they’re verified (independent certification):
+The materials of a Breathing Space are chosen for their health credentials: what they release (nothing harmful), what they absorb (excess moisture and pollutants), and how they’re verified (independent certification).

-Lime finishes — Naturally antibacterial and mould-resistant.
+Lime finishes: Antibacterial and mould-resistant by nature.
 Lime’s high alkalinity creates an inhospitable environment for biological growth.
-Over time, lime absorbs CO₂ from the air, slowly carbonating back to limestone — a material that improves rather than degrades.
+Over time, lime absorbs CO₂ from the air, slowly carbonating back to limestone.
+A material that improves with age rather than degrading.

-Cork — Naturally antimicrobial and hypoallergenic.
-Cork’s composition resists dust mites, mould, and bacteria without chemical treatment.
-It also provides thermal and acoustic insulation — multiple health benefits from a single material.
+Cork: Antimicrobial and hypoallergenic by composition.
+Cork resists dust mites, mould, and bacteria without chemical treatment.
+It also provides thermal and acoustic insulation.
+Multiple health benefits from a single material.

 The Atmosphere

-A Breathing Space feels different in ways that are easier to sense than to describe.
-The air seems fresher, though you might not consciously notice until you return from a less healthy environment.
-There’s an absence — of that slightly stale quality many homes carry, of the chemical undertone from recent purchases, of the stuffiness that builds overnight.
+A Breathing Space feels different in ways easier to sense than to describe.
+The air seems fresher, though you might not consciously notice until you return from a less healthy environment and realise that the slight headache you’d grown accustomed to, the morning stuffiness, the faint chemical edge after unpacking new furniture, were never inevitable features of indoor life.
+An absence you feel.
+That staleness many homes carry, the chemical undertone from recent purchases, the overnight stuffiness.
+Gone.

 Humidity stays stable.
 The fluctuations that lead to condensation on windows, to damp corners and mould spots, are smoothed by materials that absorb and release moisture as conditions change.
 The space self-regulates, requiring less mechanical intervention.

-For those with sensitivities — allergies, asthma, chemical intolerances — a Breathing Space can be transformative.
-Removing the triggers that other environments contain, and replacing them with surfaces that actively contribute to cleaner air, creates a sanctuary that the body genuinely recognises as safe.
+For those with sensitivities (allergies, asthma, chemical intolerances), a Breathing Space can be a genuine turning point.
+Removing the triggers that other environments contain, replacing them with surfaces that contribute to cleaner air, creates a sanctuary the body recognises as safe.

-But you don’t need to have sensitivities to benefit.
+But you don’t need sensitivities to benefit.
 Everyone breathes easier in cleaner air.
 Sleep may improve.
 Energy may stabilise.
-The chronic low-level stress of poor air quality — often unrecognised until it lifts — simply isn’t there.
+The chronic low-level stress of poor air quality, often unrecognised until it lifts, is absent.

 How to Begin

-Building a Breathing Space is about prioritising materials that touch your air most directly.
-Start where impact is highest:
+Building a Breathing Space means prioritising materials that touch your air most directly.
+Start where impact is highest.

 Learn to read certifications.
-GREENGUARD, EN 16516, Declare Label — these markers tell you what’s been verified.
-‘Natural’ is a marketing term; certification is evidence.
-Build confidence in reading labels, and you can navigate any purchase.
+GREENGUARD, EN 16516, Declare Label.
+These markers tell you what’s been verified.
+“Natural” on a label is a marketing choice; a certification is evidence.
+Build confidence in reading labels, and you can approach any purchase with clarity.

 Don’t wait for perfection.
 Every small change helps.
 A room with clay-painted walls and conventional flooring is healthier than before.
 A bedroom with natural bedding but standard walls is improved.
 Progress accumulates.
 Start anywhere.